sidd190/apple-vision-pro-clone/readme.md

-# Apple Vision Pro Website Clone
+# Apple Vision Pro Website Clone - FrontEnd

 A visually stunning and interactive clone of the Apple Vision Pro website built using **HTML, CSS, and JavaScript**, with **GSAP, Locomotive Scroll, and Canvas** for smooth animations and dynamic effects.